Skip to content

 Converting DICOM files (Optional)

-1. Navigate to your sourcedata/sub-xx/dicom/ folder.
+1. Navigate to your sourcedata folder.

-3. Use the dicm2nii script to convert the anonymized DICOM files to NIfTI.
+4. Use the dicm2nii script to convert the anonymized DICOM files to NIfTI.

-TODO: [TIM] Give information on how to use the anonymization and dicom to nifti scripts, and what the results should be like.
+TODO: [TIM] Give information on how to use the anonymization and DICOM to nifti scripts, and what the results should be like.
 Give links to the scripts.

 Creating JSON Sidecar Files